DevExpress-Examples/out-of-maintenance-web-dashboard-in-popup-react/readme.md

 ```
 dotnet run
 ```

+See the following section for information on how to install NuGet pacakges from the DevExpress NuGet feed: [Install DevExpress Controls Using NuGet Packages](https://docs.devexpress.com/GeneralInformation/115912/installation/install-devexpress-controls-using-nuget-packages).

 > This server allows CORS requests from _all_ origins with _any_ scheme (http or https).
 It is insecure, because any website can make cross-origin requests to the app.
 We recommend you specify the client application's URL directly to prohibit clients from getting access to your personal information on your server.
 Learn more: [Cross-Origin Resource Sharing (CORS)](https://docs.devexpress.com/Dashboard/400709)

 In the **dashboard-react-app** folder, run the following commands: